Hymns and Songs for Living: Phase II – 2019 to 2000

-Reached out to persons he knew in the choral industry in the Ashland, Virginia regional area (Richmond to Fredericksburg) for recommendations of vocal artists in the area with skills needed to provide the needed additional vocal harmony parts;
+Reached out to persons he knew in the choral industry in the Ashland, Virginia regional area (Richmond to Fredericksburg) for recommendations of vocal artists in the area with skills that could provide the needed additional vocal harmony parts;

-Nogotiated access to the best pipe organ in the Ashland area.
+Nogotiated access to the best pipe organ in the Ashland area; and

 Negotiated participation of the Professor at Randolph Macon College who teaches organ, to play the replacement pipe organ accompaniments.
 That included using a number of alternative accompaniment tunes on various verses of some hymns.

 Ms. Heidi Gerber-Salins of All Access Audio of Silver Spring, MD, made time available from her teaching schedule to provide some post production audio processing.
 Unfortunately a car crash limited how much of that she was able to do.
 After the crash, David obtained needed software and performed the needed post production audio processing.

 All other work on revisions to finalize this recording were performed by Mr. Bill McElroy of Slipped DISC of Ashland, VA.
 They included:

 Scheduling and managing addition of vocal harmonies on hymns identified;